-Judith’s passion for developing children’s learning of phonics and phonemics awareness has resulted in wonderfully written and illustrated books that highlight the complexities of our written English.
-Apart from fostering phonics and phonemic awareness the stories also develop imagination, language and vocabulary in young readers. >
+Judith’s passion for developing children’s learning of phonics and phonemic awareness has resulted in wonderfully written and illustrated books that highlight the complexities of our written English.
+Apart from fostering phonics and phonemic awareness the stories also develop imagination, language and vocabulary in young readers.

 We were thrilled to have Judith presenting at the 2021 Fish Creek Children’s Literature Festival where she gave both a presentation and workshop that were stimulating and extremely well received by her audience.